Helsinki Airport: Cargo operations

-Helsinki Airport has been one of the busiest airports among the Nordic countries by freight handled.
-In 2012, the airport handled 192,204 tonnes cargo making the airport the largest one in the Nordics in terms of tonnes of cargo handled that year.
+In 2025, Helsinki Airport handled 184,004 tonnes of freight.
+This made it the third busiest Nordic airport by freight handled, only surpassed by Copenhagen Airport and Oslo Airport.

 Helsinki Airport has extensive cargo flight activity.
 There is a cargo area with cargo terminals and cargo transit facilities in the southeastern part of the airport area.
-ASL Airlines Belgium (formerly TNT Airways) and DHL have their own cargo terminals at the airport.
-Currently scheduled cargo operating airlines are AirBridgeCargo Airlines operated with Boeing 747 cargo aircraft, ASL Airlines Belgium, DHL Aviation (operated by EAT Leipzig and DHL Air UK), FedEx, UPS Airlines, and Turkish Airlines that operates cargo services to HEL from Istanbul, Oslo, and Stockholm with Airbus A310F and A330F aircraft.
-In addition to scheduled cargo operations, many other cargo airlines have random operations at Helsinki Airport.
+DHL has a cargo terminal at the airport.
+In addition to scheduled cargo operations, many other cargo airlines operate on an ad hoc basis at Helsinki Airport.
+Cargo at the airport is not limited to dedicated freighter aircraft.
+A significant amount is transported as belly cargo on passenger services, alongside scheduled freighter operations and occasional/ad-hoc cargo flights.

 The construction of a new freight terminal (35000 m2) began in March 2015 and was inaugurated on 8 January 2018.
 The capacity of the terminal is 350,000 tonnes but the theoretical capacity is up to 450,000 tonnes.
 The freight capacity of the airport is being expanded to accommodate the growing freight capacity that will be provided by Finnair's Airbus A350 XWB fleet.
 Finnair's freight operations continued in the previous location until relocation to the new freight terminal in December 2017.
 The name of the new terminal is Cool Nordic Cargo Hub, but is branded COOL for its modern technology and capacity to handle high volumes of temperature-controlled cargo.
 A new operations monitoring and tracking platform, "Cargo Eye", is used in the new freight terminal.
 That gives the new Cargo Control Center a live view of what is happening across the cargo network and where everything is located.
 The terminal has 29 stands for truck transports.